getvariant/variant-server-stdext/README.md

 Writes trace events to an instance of H2 database.

-For server-wide default configuration, which applies to all schemata that do not define their own flusher.
+For server-wide default configuration, which applies to all schemata that do not define their own flusher:
 ```
 variant.event.flusher.class.name = com.variant.extapi.standard.flush.jdbc.TraceEventFlusherH2
 variant.event.flusher.class.init = {"url":"jdbc:h2:<url>","user":"<user>","password":"<password>"}
  ```
-Refer to [Variant Server Reference](https://www.getvariant.com/resources/docs/0-9/experience-server/reference/#section-2) for more information on Variant server configuration.

 For schema-specific configuration (overrides the server-wide default):
 ```
    'flusher': {